-How to save money while paying off debt
+How to save money and pay off debt at the same time

-Here are some simple strategies to help you balance saving for big goals, and even retirement, while still prioritizing paying off student loan debt.
+Here are some simple strategies to help you balance saving for big goals while still prioritizing paying off student loan debt.

 1. Leverage your savings potential